 “But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was upon him, and by his wounds we are healed.
 We all, like sheep, have gone astray, each of us has turned to his own way; and the LORD has laid on him the iniquity of us all (Isaiah 53:5-6).

-If what the Bible says is true regarding the spiritual warfare that is going on with Satan and his servants, the fact that there are other religions should certainly be no surprise, nor should it be a surprise that the Bible is attacked by non-believers far more than any other religious book.
+Given what the Bible says regarding the spiritual warfare that is going on with Satan and his servants, the fact that there are other religions should certainly be no surprise.
+It should also not be a surprise that the Bible is attacked by non-believers far more than any other religious book.
 Jesus emphatically warned his followers of the many counterfeits and false prophets that would come and try to lead men astray (Matthew 24:11, Mark 13:22, etc.).
 The other religions of the world have been an effective tool of Satan in his quest to blind us of our need for a Savior.